Ovarian Cysts and Pelvic Mass

 Causes of ovarian cysts

-Ovarian cysts can also arise after ovulation when the egg is released and the follicular breakage reforms to make the corpus luteum forms.
-The normal lifespan of this structure is 14 days following ovulation, but there are situations when the corpus luteum does not dissolve and in turn a corpus luteal cysts arise.
-Blood and other forms of bodily debris such as ectopic endometrium or even neoplastic tissue also plays a role in the formation of several other forms of ovarian cysts.
-Thus, we can once again see how complex the female reproductive system is, as well as how crucial it is for each coordinated step to occur as intended.
+Ovarian cysts can also arise after ovulation when the egg is released and the follicular breakage reforms to make the corpus luteum.
+The normal lifespan of this structure is 14 days following ovulation.
+However, there are situations when the corpus luteum does not dissolve and in turn, corpus luteal cysts arise.
+Blood and other forms of bodily debris such as ectopic endometrium or even neoplastic tissue also play a role in the formation of several other forms of ovarian cysts.
+The female reproductive system is incredibly complex, and it is crucial for each step to occur in a coordinated manner.

 About 15-20% of dermoid cysts are bilateral, meaning they grow on both ovaries, with less than 3% being malignant (cancerous).
 It is thus highly advised to surgically remove a dermoid ovarian cyst.
-Ovarian surgery for dermoid cysts must be performed by an experienced laparoscopic surgeon with a meticulous technique to avoid spilling the dermoid contents into the peritoneal cavity.
-Depending on the size, ovaries need to be reconstructed skillfully, without resorting to using electrosurgery which can affect ovarian blood supply and eliminates ovarian reserve by coagulating healthy eggs.
+An experienced laparoscopic surgeon must perform ovarian surgery for dermoid cysts to ensure that the dermoid contents do not spill into the peritoneal cavity.
+Depending on their size, ovaries need to be reconstructed skillfully, without resorting to the use of electrosurgery, which can affect ovarian blood supply and eliminate ovarian reserve by coagulating healthy eggs.

 What is ovarian torsion?

 When ovarian masses arise, such as abnormal ovarian cysts, one of the common complications that can occur is ovarian torsion.
-This is when the ovarian cyst is large enough in size that it causes the ovary to rotate and twist around its root, ultimately cutting off the ovarian blood cell line.
+When the ovarian cyst is large enough, it causes the ovary to rotate and twist around its root.
+This ultimately cuts off the ovarian blood cell line.
 Fallopian tube torsion can also arise in congruence with ovarian torsion.
-This is one of the primary reasons why abnormal ovarian cysts can cause such symptoms as pelvic and lower abdomen pain, along with nausea and vomiting.
-However, in cases of ovarian torsion causing a lack of bloody supply to the ovaries, the pain experienced will be excruciating, as the ovaries at risk of “dying.”
+This is one of the primary reasons why abnormal ovarian cysts can cause symptoms such as pelvic and lower abdominal pain, along with nausea and vomiting.
+However, in case of ovarian torsion causing a lack of blood supply to the ovaries, the pain will be excruciating as the ovaries are at risk of “dying.”

 Ovarian cysts and endometriosis

-How can Endometriosis lead to ovarian cyst development?
+How can endometriosis lead to ovarian cyst development?

 How can endometriosis in the form of an endometrioma spread?